publicissapient-france/hello-grpc/article/article.md

 Once you finish implementing the server side logic, you can write a test to see if the server returns the expected value.
 There are examples that you can find on [github](https://github.com/grpc/grpc-java/tree/master/examples). gRPC provides classes such as `GrpcCleanupRule`, `InProcessServerBuilder` to make unit testing easier.

-You can check [here](https://github.com/xebia-france/hello-grpc/blob/master/serverapp/src/main/kotlin/fr/xebia/hellogrpc/PokedexServer.kt) to see the full implementation of `PokedexServer` and [here](https://github.com/xebia-france/hello-grpc/blob/master/serverapp/src/test/kotlin/fr/xebia/hellogrpc/PokedexServerTest.kt) for its unit test.
+You can check [PokedexServer](https://github.com/xebia-france/hello-grpc/blob/master/serverapp/src/main/kotlin/fr/xebia/hellogrpc/PokedexServer.kt) to see the full implementation and [PokedexServerTest](https://github.com/xebia-france/hello-grpc/blob/master/serverapp/src/test/kotlin/fr/xebia/hellogrpc/PokedexServerTest.kt) for the unit test.

 ## 4. Build the Pokédex app with Android

 Now that our server is up and running, it's time to build the client app.
 This is for me the most exciting part.
 Let's keep going o//

-If you are an Android developer, you have probably used OKHttp and Retrofit for making your network calls. gRPC provides dedicated plugin (`protoc-gen-javalite`) and libraries (`grpc-okhttp` and `grpc-protobuf-lite`) for Android platform:
+If you are an Android developer, you have probably used [OKHttp](https://square.github.io/okhttp/) and [Retrofit](https://square.github.io/retrofit/) for making your network calls. gRPC provides dedicated plugin (`protoc-gen-javalite`) and libraries (`grpc-okhttp` and `grpc-protobuf-lite`) for Android platform:

 Here is an extract of the `build.gradle` of my Android application: